 Welcome to a new Sitcom Tuesday!
 Today, we’re concluding our coverage on the best episodes from one of the jiggliest sitcoms in primetime history, Three’s Company (1977-1984, ABC).
 I’m thrilled to announce that every single episode has been released on DVD.

-Chef Jack Tripper lives with two single girls in an attempt to save expenses, but there’s a catch: he must feign homosexuality to subvert the suspicions of their conservative landlord.
+Chef Jack Tripper lives with two single girls in an attempt to save expenses, but there’s a catch: he must pretend he’s gay to subvert the suspicions of their conservative landlord.
 Three’s Company stars JOHN RITTER as Jack Tripper, JOYCE DeWITT as Janet Wood, PRISCILLA BARNES as Terri Alden, RICHARD KLINE as Larry Dallas, and DON KNOTTS as Ralph Furley.

 The final season of Three’s Company, with recycled stories, thinning characterizations, and a growing schism between the easy going titillation of the late ’70s and the coming sleekness of Reagan’s ’80s, is indicative of a show past its prime.
 While there are a handful of enjoyable shows with “throwback” premises, the series begins shedding its constructs, focusing more on Jack, and reducing the other characters to unnecessary time-fillers.
 As Janet devolves into a whiny loon who drives far too many of the misunderstandings to ever be called, as she once was, the “straight man” or “the voice of reason,” Terri suffers from a disease that plagues so many underdeveloped characters: personality-less-itis, which grows more and more dire as the show progresses.
 Who is Terri?
 With only a few stories in which she’s integral, and even fewer laugh lines per episode, Terri is emblematic of the show’s running out of steam: neither here nor there, but here and there anyway.